A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 A model of $\boldsymbol T$ would provide us with the information necessary to create a teleoperation mapping for the hand.
 The model of the subspace consists of an origin and three $N$-dimensional orthogonal vectors, which describe the bases of the subspace.
 For a given hand, the origin pose of the subspace provides us with an origin pose $\boldsymbol o$ for $\boldsymbol T$, and the basis vectors provide us with a projection matrix $\boldsymbol A$.

-To find the model of $\boldsymbol T$, we fit a subspace to the set of grasps $\mathcal{G}$ using RANSAC~\cite{derpanis2010, raguram2008}.
+To find the model of $\boldsymbol T$, we fit a subspace to the set of grasps $\mathcal{G}$ using 3-6{random sample consensus (RANSAC)}~\cite{derpanis2010 }.
 RANSAC is a consensus based algorithm used to find the model underlying data with a large number of outliers.
 The basic algorithm of RANSAC is as follows:

 \begin{itemize} \item Generate a model hypothesis using random samples from the dataset.
 The number of samples selected should be the minimum number needed to define your model. \item Looking at all the points in the dataset, determine how well the hypothesis model explains/supports the data.
 If it is better than the best hypothesis to date, update the best model to your current hypothesis. \end{itemize}